jacgonisa/ATHILA/README.md

   ### Step 2.1: Check Pfam to assess if p1=gagpol-orf and p2=athila-orf
 We run Pfam.sh script, from mcsitzer/maize_genomic_ecosystem/te_genes

+## Step 3: Identify Pfam motifs of peptides to sort them into GagPol-ORF and ATHILA-ORF

-## Step 3: Select ATHILA(X) and split proteins into gagpol-orf and athila-orf fasta files
+## XXXXStep 3: Select ATHILA(X) and split proteins into gagpol-orf and athila-orf fasta files
 "grep" function plays a crucial role in this step

 ## Step 4: Check proteins using BLASTALL